sunwild/glowing-memory/README.md

 [Ammo.js](https://github.com/kripken/ammo.js/) for physics.
 The example spawns several boxes that fall onto a static ground plane.
 It now also supports dynamic spheres that interact with the physics world in the same way.
+It now also contains a simple HUD framework with DOM, Canvas2D and WebGL sprites.
+Widgets for an inventory, mini-map and dialog are included.

 ## Running